thuyanduong/graphql-films/README.md

 ## Set Up Steps

 1. This demo app uses the [Pagila database](https://github.com/devrimgunduz/pagila).
-Download a copy of the database into your local Postgres.
+Download a copy of the database to your local Postgres.
-2. Clone down the repo
+2. Clone down the repo.
-3. Update the file `src/db/sequelize.js` to your local database.
+3. Update the file `src/db/sequelize.js` with your local database information.
-2. Run `npm install`
+2. Run `npm install`.
-3. Run `npm run dev` to start the API
+3. Run `npm run dev` to start the API.

 ## Endpoints